mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 _By [Riccardo Cardin](https://github.com/rcardin)_

-In the article [Kotlin Coroutines—A Comprehensive Introduction](https://blog.rockthejvm.com/kotlin-coroutines-101/), we saw how to use Kotlin coroutines to write asynchronous code in a more natural and readable way.
-This article will focus on another crucial concept in Kotlin coroutines: Kotlin flows.
+In the article [Kotlin Coroutines—A Comprehensive Introduction](https://blog.rockthejvm.com/kotlin-coroutines-101/), we saw how to use Kotlin Coroutines to write asynchronous code in a more natural and readable way.
+This article will focus on another crucial concept in Kotlin Coroutines: Kotlin flows.
 Flows are a data structure you didn't know, but you can't live without them once you know them.
 So, without further ado, let's dive into Kotlin Flows.

 ## 1. Setting the Stage

 We'll use Kotlin 1.9.23 and Kotlinx coroutines 1.8.0.
-Flows are part of the Kotlin coroutines library.
+Flows are part of the Kotlin Coroutines library.
 We'll use the Gradle build tool to manage our dependencies.
 Here are the dependencies added in the  `build.gradle.kts` file:

 ```kotlin
 dependencies {